ray-project/deltacat/deltacat/examples/experimental/iceberg/converter/beam/README.md

-# DeltaCat Beam Iceberg Converter Example
+# DeltaCAT Apache Beam Iceberg Upsert Example

-This example demonstrates how to use DeltaCat's managed Beam I/O with Iceberg REST Catalog to:
+This example demonstrates how to use DeltaCAT's experimental Apache Beam managed I/O wrapper with an Iceberg REST Catalog to:

-1. **Write data** to Iceberg tables with automatic duplicate detection
+1. **Upsert Data** by defining merge keys for data appended by Apache Beam managed Iceberg I/O
-2. **Monitor table versions** in real-time using PyIceberg
+2. **Monitor Tables** for updates using a local or remote DeltaCAT agent with PyIceberg
-3. **Trigger Ray-based converter jobs** automatically when duplicates are detected
+3. **Trigger Table Management Jobs** on Ray to automatically merge data by key
+4. **Cleanup** by shutting down Ray automatically after a configurable interval with no updates

-## 🏗️ Architecture
+## Component Overview

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   Apache Beam   │───▶│  REST Catalog   │◀───│   PyIceberg     │
-│   (Java Write)  │    │    (Shared)     │    │  (Python Read)  │
+│  (Managed I/O)  │    │    (Shared)     │    │  (Python I/O)   │
 └─────────────────┘    └─────────────────┘    └─────────────────┘
                                 │
                                 ▼